 We laid out our towels on the far side of the main hill.
 It was a splendid day.
 Fourth of July in the park.
 Bright sun, cool breeze.

 I ate my sandwich and waited for Teresa to finish hers.
 When she did, I discovered again that I couldn’t speak.
 It wasn’t a physical problem this time; it was fear.
 I’m not exactly sure what I was afraid of.
 Was it of losing her?
 If that’s what it was, it was an odd fear because deep down I had to know she was already gone.

 When I finally found the courage to say what I planned to say, Teresa thanked me for bringing up the subject and confessed to having trouble taking the initiative.
 We talked for three hours.
 It was the best conversation we ever had about our relationship.
 I understand now why this was, but at the time I found it disorienting.
 I kept waiting for her to be unreasonable or defensive, but she wasn’t.
 She said – and I think I’ll always remember this – that she felt she couldn’t commune with me.
 Here she meant commune in contrast to communicate, which struck me as a beautiful and sadly accurate distinction.
-I said I felt the same way and wondered aloud why we couldn’t commune.
+I said I felt the same way and then I wondered aloud why we couldn’t commune.
 The answer, we decided, had to do with trust, or the lack thereof.
 I asked if there was a way to build trust, and she said she didn’t know.
 Then she told me a secret.

 “I feel totally isolated and alone,” she said, crying.
 “I feel alone by myself and I feel alone with you.”

 Moved, I thanked her for telling me this.
 “It gives me hope,” I said.